TF1260 Info and Installation Tips

 TF IDE INTERFACE

-The TF1260 IDE interface is operational, but currently the driver is still in beta.
+The TF1260 IDE interface is operational.
 It will only work with specific 3.3V CF cards and devices; The device does not support autobooting, since the driver is not in ROM.
 However, you can load the driver manually from disk by using the loadmodule command (e.g. loadmodule devs:ehide.device).
 This driver is also included in the CF card image linked above.
+If you create a custom Kickstart chip, you can include the ehide.device into it, and his will allow you to boot from it.
+Currently, the TF IDE device is unreliable if the CPU is clocked at speeds higher than 50 MHz, but this will be solved in a new firmware update.
+Do not use V.Bx CF adapters, they will not work, you need to use the V.H2 type of CF card adapters, with a short cable (~5cm).

 CPU SPEED CHANGE